AiMHi - Prince George Association for Community Living

 CARF Accreditation

-3 – Year Accreditation Awarded in 2018
+3-Year Accreditation Awarded in 2021!

-Our three year accreditation certificate through CARF Can be downloaded here.
+Our three-year accreditation certificate through CARF Can be downloaded HERE

 This accreditation outcome, which represents the highest level of accreditation, is awarded to organizations that show substantial fulfillment of the standards established by CARF.
 An organization receiving a Three-Year Accreditation outcome has put itself through a rigorous peer review process and has demonstrated that its programs and services are of the highest quality, measurable, and accountable.
 Further, an organization accredited for three years clearly indicates that present conditions represent an established pattern of total operations that is likely to be maintained or improved in the foreseeable future.